 I came across this quote months ago, and like most things that linger in the mind, it refused to leave.

-Until I took the time to ponder what it meant.
+Until I took the time to ask myself why it wouldn’t leave.

 Somewhere beneath the dramatic wording and internet mysticism, there is something undeniably human hidden inside it.